Most tax controversies arise as a result of tax assessments or reassessments.

 Under the LITL, there is no reduction of potential fines if the taxpayer proceeds with an upfront payment of the additional tax assessment.
 Late payment of taxes due is subject to a late payment interest of 0.6% per month.

-On a case-by-case basis, and upon circumstanced requests only, the director of the relevant tax administrations may decide to increase or reduce a fine.
+On a case-by-case basis, and upon substantiated requests only, the director of the relevant tax administrations may decide to increase or reduce a fine.

 Either the taxpayer or the public prosecutor may file an appeal before the Court of Appeal against a decision of the Criminal Court related to a criminal tax offence.
 The deadline for the filing of the appeal ends 40 days following the notification of the decision of the Criminal Court.

-With regard to tax litigations, there has been an increase of case laws referring to artificial cross-border transactions challenged by the LTA under the general anti-abuse rules (GAAR).
+Regarding tax litigations, there has been an increase of case laws referring to artificial cross-border transactions challenged by the LTA under the general anti-abuse rule (GAAR).
 However, the Luxembourg tax courts have set boundaries and more detailed rules for determining whether a transaction is artificial.

 Recently, the Administrative Tribunal issued a decision in relation to an exchange of information request of the Belgian tax authorities, which was motivated by the infringement of the GAAR by a cross-border structure using a Luxembourg “conduit” company.
 It is to be expected that the GAAR will give rise to additional administrative litigation (though rarely to criminal offences).

 Where a tax assessment or tax adjustment triggers a double taxation, it is common to initiate a domestic litigation procedure and the mutual agreement procedure mechanism under the applicable double tax treaty.